ryanalphabet/codegolf/README.md

 Rolling a 4 on from position 96 and finishing the game:
 `4->100,Finished`

+Rolling a 4 on from position 90, landing on a ladder:
+`4->94,LADDERWINNER!`

 The board will consist of a one dimensional array containing all board positions, snakes, and ladders.